 Known to produce one-fourteenth of the nation’s food supply, Iowa is the largest producer of corn, soybeans, pork and eggs in the United States and second in red meat production.
 In fact, Iowa's strength in animal production has grown as a result of the quality of Iowa feed and feed ingredients.
 International companies in the industry areas of dairy, poultry (turkey and egg), food ingredients, food processing and packaging, meat, and feed; national agricultural associations; and global animal health and research companies; all have headquarters and locations in Iowa.

-Iowa has a heritage of manufacturing excellence that continues today.
-With more than 4,000 manufacturing establishments employing over 200,000 people, Iowa continues to supply cutting-edge, innovative products in a myriad of industry sectors.
-Iowa’s top three manufacturing industries by number of jobs in 2011 were food and beverages, machinery, and fabricated metals.
+Advanced manufacturing is Iowa’s largest industry contributing $25 billion annually to the state’s economy.
+With nearly 4,000 manufacturing establishments employing over 210,000 people, Iowa continues to supply cutting-edge, innovative products in a myriad of industry sectors.
+Iowa’s top three manufacturing industries by number of jobs in 2012 were food manufacturing, machinery, and fabricated metals.
 Read more about Iowa's varied advanced manufacturing industry.

 Iowa is the nation’s premier leader in the renewable energy industry.
 Iowa's strong agricultural foundation and its legacy of manufacturing excellence have positioned the state to excel in the following industries: wind energy, renewable fuels — ethanol & biodiesel, biomass, and other next generation technologies.